 My good friends at 720 in Reno recently asked if I could help them with identifying and creating a simple, affordable solution to help alleviate their parking delemna.
-After learning more about the situation, collecting feedback from tenants, and understanding the property owner's initial criteria/wishes and resource constraints, we settled on designing and developing an IoT web app that tenants and guests of the property could easily use to open and close the analog gate on the lot for whenever they needed to ensure parking was more available to them and their clients during peak times.
+After learning more about the situation, collecting feedback from tenants, and understanding the property owner's initial criteria/wishes and resource constraints, we settled on designing and developing an IoT app -- for iOS, Android and as a Progressive Web App (PWA) -- that tenants and guests of the property could easily use to open and close the analog gate on the lot for whenever they needed to ensure parking was more available to them and their clients during peak times.

 Some additional background

 The property is located in Midtown Reno, which has experienced a surge in traffic the past few years.
 The property has one of the few, existing parking lots in the area which has made it one of the go-to lots for anyone-and-everyone in town to park when visiting the Midtown area.
 This has made it difficult at times for students and customers to find nearby parking when visiting the 720 property to attend yoga classes and salon appointments, and conduct general business.

 The level of polish and professionalism on this app is amazing - User feedback

 This problem was prime for leveraging a Raspberry Pi (R-Pi) and custom node API server for interfacing with the analog gate hardware, specifically, controlling the R-Pi's GPIO input/output pins for triggering the gate arm to either open or close per a users' request.